The Harmony of Unity and Diversity

 Discover the highlights of the 2017 inaugural concert season at the Pierre Boulez Saal in Berlin.

 Chamber Music Across Boundaries

 The programming of the Pierre Boulez Saal is as impressive as its architecture, and it reflects the same balance of diversity and unity.
 Contemporary music is juxtaposed with traditional classical repertoire, and European music regularly yields the stage to the music from the Arab world.
 With conductor Daniel Barenboim at the helm, it is no surprise that the first season at Berlin’s new concert hall was replete with the greatest contemporary performers, including living legends and rising stars.
 The newly founded Boulez Ensemble plays a key role in the programming of the hall.

 “The hall is named after the great French composer and conductor Pierre Boulez as an inspiration for the future, not only because of his music, but also because of his ideas.
 “Pierre Boulez always wanted to learn.
 He said if he did not regularly learn something new, he was unhappy”, Ole Bækhøj, Director of the Pierre Boulez Saal.

-The founding of the Pierre Boulez Saal goes hand in hand with the establishment of the Barenboim-Said Akademie in Berlin.
+The founding of the Pierre Boulez Saal went hand in hand with the establishment of the Barenboim-Said Akademie in Berlin.
 The new academy adheres to the guiding principle of education through music, which Daniel Barenboim pursued together with the late Edward Said in founding the West-Eastern Divan Orchestra in 1999.
-Students from around the Middle East will come together at the Barenboim-Said Akademie in Berlin to study and perform side by side, following a curriculum that emphasizes not only music, but also cultural diversity and understanding in the broadest sense.
+Students from around the Middle East come together at the Barenboim-Said Akademie in Berlin to study and perform side by side, following a curriculum that emphasizes not only music, but also cultural diversity and understanding in the broadest sense.